smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **The Spellshop** by Sarah Beth Durst, read 24 times
 - **Emily Wilde's Map of the Otherlands** by Heather Fawcett, read 18 times
 - **The Sword of Kaigen** by M.L.
 Wang, read 17 times
-- **The Unmaking of June Farrow** by Adrienne Young, read 16 times
+- TIE: **The Bear and the Nightingale** by Katherine Arden and **The Unmaking of June Farrow** by Adrienne Young, each read 16 times

-**TOTAL**: 1311 books read, with 660 unique titles.
+**TOTAL**: 1311 books read, with 651 unique titles.
 942 books were claimed to qualify for hard mode.
-500 books were used only once for this square.
+489 books were used only once for this square.
 Skipped 34 times.
 Substituted 8 times.

 #### Most Read Authors

 - Heather Fawcett, read 88 times
 - Alix E. Harrow, read 73 times
-- Stephen King, read 42 times
+- Stephen King, read 43 times
 - T.J.
 Klune, read 30 times
 - T. Kingfisher, read 28 times

-**TOTAL**: 1343 total authors read, with 512 unique.
+**TOTAL**: 1342 total authors read, with 509 unique.
-348 authors were used only once for this square.
+345 authors were used only once for this square.

 Author demographics, as described in the overall stats on authors: